Skip to main content

 ✅ Operator precedence became identical to C++ / JavaScript

 In FunC, such code if (slices_equal() & status == 1) is parsed as if( (slices_equal()&status) == 1 ).
-This is a reason of various errors in real-world contracts.
+This approach is a reason for various errors in real-world contracts.

 if (flags & 0xFF != 0)